-Another limitation of the study is the small sample size.
-This is a common problem when studying low-incidence populations because it is logistically challenging and resource-intensive to increase sample size with a low-incidence population.
-Even after carefully selecting schools with as many students with moderate IDs as possible and with the addition of a school that focuses on students with IDs, our sample remained quite small for a group design study.
-This is problematic because it increases the probability of Type II error and it is possible that significant differences between the groups on some measures were not detected simply because of the small sample size.
+Another limitation of the study is the small sample size increases the probability of Type II error.
+It is possible that significant differences between the groups on some measures were not detected simply because the sample size was small.
 A competing limitation is that by conducting multiple t-tests on related measures we increased the possibility of Type I error.
 We addressed this limitation by applying the Bonferroni correction procedure.
-Our findings held up under the scrutiny of this conservative procedure.